ItsOyondi/Human-Resources-Analytics---Machine-Learning/README.md

 # Human-Resources-Analytics---Machine-Learning
+# Author: Josephat Oyondi
 This project focuses on analyzing the most important factors that contributes to employee turnover.
-Th project focuses on examining factors such as salary, satisfaction level
+Th project focuses on examining factors such as salary, satisfaction level, promotion in the past 5 years, work accidents, and time spent in a company.
+I created a machine learning model that uses 15000 rows of data to identify the factors in various departments.
+The model has an accuracy of ~80%, but the results tested so far are 100% accurate.
+Within the Python notebook, i have provided detailed insights on the ML model test.
+This project was inspired from https://www.kaggle.com/code/jacksonchou/hr-analytics/report.